Relixir Alternatives in 2026

 Loudmink Pro/Max ($299-599/mo)

 Loudmink Pro ($299/mo) executes across blog and Reddit with 20 articles and 20 Reddit opportunities per month.
 Loudmink Max ($599/mo) adds YouTube with 40 articles, 40 Reddit opportunities, and 10 YouTube opportunities.
-No other AEO platform creates YouTube content, and the only other platform posting Reddit content is AEO Engine at significantly higher pricing.
+Loudmink is unusual in creating YouTube content, and among execution platforms only AEO Engine also posts to Reddit, at significantly higher pricing.
 Content spans the channels where AI search engines actually pull citations, not just the channel that is easiest to automate.

-AEO Engine is an ecommerce-focused platform that executes across blog, Reddit, and Quora using 50+ autonomous agents.
-Plans start at $797/mo with 90-day rolling contracts.
-The platform reports 920% average AI traffic growth for ecommerce clients.
-The tradeoff is price: AEO Engine's entry point costs more than four times Relixir's Basic plan, and custom enterprise pricing can run significantly higher.
-For ecommerce brands with budget, the multi-channel execution and ecommerce specialization may justify the premium.
+AEO Engine is an ecommerce-focused, done-for-you service that executes across blog, Reddit, and Quora, adds DA35+ backlinks and PR, and uses 50+ autonomous agents.
+Growth starts at $1,597/mo and Scale at $2,997/mo, on 90-day rolling contracts.
+The platform reports 920% average AI traffic growth for ecommerce clients (a vendor figure).
+The tradeoff is price: AEO Engine's entry point is roughly eight times Relixir's Basic plan.
+For ecommerce brands with budget, the full-service multi-channel execution, backlinks, and ecommerce specialization may justify the premium.

 If You Need Budget Monitoring First